Skip to main content

 Can gravity water filters remove viruses?

 Standard ceramic and carbon gravity filters remove bacteria and protozoa but not all viruses.
-Some advanced models include secondary purification elements that target viruses.
+Some advanced models (like ProOne G2.0 and certain Alexapure elements) include secondary purification that targets viruses.
 If your water source may contain viral contamination, verify the manufacturer specifications or pair the filter with a UV purifier for complete protection.

 How often do gravity filter elements need to be replaced?